 We developed a broad expertise in undertaking multi-country harmonization/integration projects and considerable experience in introducing and adjusting international best practices to fit local context and requirements, as well in strengthening the institutional capacity of competition authorities, national authorities and State aid institutions.

-Our expertise mainly covers the EU, Eastern Europe, North Africa and ASEAN areas, both at regional and national level.
+Our expertise mainly covers the EU, Eastern Europe and the Balkans, North Africa and ASEAN areas, both at regional and national level.

 Thanks to the diversity of backgrounds and command of different languages within the firm, we are ideally placed to assist clients in safeguarding their interests before EU and EU Member States’ authorities.
 In addition, our Singapore office allows us to effectively operate in the ASEAN region and to respond to the increasing demands of our clientele.

-We regularly advise in projects involving approximation of national legislation with the EU acquis, by providing our expertise to twinning projects within various EU funding programmes, to projects to the benefit of the ASEAN Secretariat and the ASEAN Member States’ competition authorities in the field of Competition policy and law, as well as to projects developed by the European Commission in the field of Internal Market and Competition law.
+We regularly advise in projects involving approximation of national legislation with the EU acquis, by providing our expertise to twinning projects within various EU funding programmes, to projects developed by the European Commission in the fields of Competition and State aid law, Data Protection, Structural Reforms, as well as to projects to the benefit of the ASEAN Secretariat and the ASEAN Member States’ competition authorities in the field of Competition policy and law.

 The activity includes the legal assessment and drafting of legal reports, as well as the management of interviews and surveys with EU and national institutions and stakeholders.
 We also offer country-specific or global monitoring services to our clients.